Skip to content

 Play.

 Somewhere between age five and fifteen, most of us had that capacity systematically trained out of us.
 Replaced with compliance.
 Replaced with the quiet dread of a red pen.
-The Academy stage of Superhuman development is about recovering what was lost — and the evidence for why this matters is more damning than we expected when we started looking.
+You know the feeling — the moment learning stopped being something you chased and became something done to you.
+The Academy stage of Superhuman development is about recovering what was lost.
+And the evidence for why this matters is more damning than we expected when we started looking.

 Finnish education has been studied so thoroughly that citing it borders on cliche.
-We include it here not because the finding is new but because the specific mechanism is still underappreciated, even by people who know the headline numbers.
+We include it here not because the finding is new but because the specific mechanism confirms what you already suspect about how learning actually works.

 Finnish children start formal schooling at age seven.
 Not five, like most American children.
 Through age nine, the emphasis is play, social skill development, and unstructured exploration.
 There are no standardized tests until age sixteen.
 Teachers assign minimal homework.
 Students receive approximately 75 minutes of recess per day.